 - Multiple attempts – This refers to multiple attempts starting from the beginning of an exam (not if a student leaves and comes back to the same test session due to technical or internet issues)

-- For ProctorU Invigilated Exams (either live or AI), this is recommended to be set to 3 attempts.
+- For ProctorU AI Invigilated Exams, this is recommended to be set to 3 attempts.

 - For Timed LMS exams, this should be left unselected.